Selecsys-Lab/example/README.md

 ## Notes

 - Always ensure you assign proper permissions to protect sensitive information.
-- For further assistance, contact the organization administrator or consult the [GitHub Documentation](https://docs.github.com/).
+- For further assistance, contact @admin or consult the [GitHub Documentation](https://docs.github.com/).

 ---